What's on the GMAT®: The Complete Topic List

 How many topics do I need to learn for the GMAT®?

 The topic list is finite and manageable.
 Most of the Quant content is material you encountered before college.
 The Verbal section tests reasoning skills, not memorizable content.
 Data Insights uses skills from both sections in new formats.
-The real question is not how many topics there are — it is how deeply you understand the ones that matter most for your score.
+The real question isn't how many topics there are — it's how deeply you understand the ones that matter most for your score.

 Is Sentence Correction still on the GMAT®?

 No. Sentence Correction was removed when the GMAT® transitioned to the Focus Edition.
 The Verbal section now tests only Critical Reasoning and Reading Comprehension.
-If you are using study materials that include Sentence Correction, you can skip those sections.
+If you're using study materials that include Sentence Correction, you can skip those sections.

 Should I study all three sections at the same time?

 Most providers recommend starting with Quant and Verbal, then adding Data Insights later.
-That is generally good advice because DI draws directly on skills from both other sections.
+That's generally good advice because DI draws directly on skills from both other sections.
 Building a strong Quant and Verbal foundation first makes DI preparation more efficient.